Croeso!

 Swansea Market is the largest and most fascinating food market in Wales.
 Visitors can sample a range of Welsh delicacies, including cockles from Penclawdd and laverbread.
 Fresh, locally caught fish can also be bought here.

-Glamorgan sausages - These are a vegetarian recipe, made mainly from grated cheese mixed with breadcrumbs, herbs and chopped leeks or onions.
+Glamorgan sausages: These are made to a vegetarian recipe, mainly from grated cheese mixed with breadcrumbs, herbs and chopped leeks or onions.

 Thanks to leading chefs across Britain, mutton is enjoying a revival in our kitchens.
 Mutton (meat from fully grown sheep) has a particularly rich, gamey flavour, making it suitable for casseroles and hearty stews.
 Graig Farm Organics is known for its award-winning produce – not just Welsh mutton, but sustainably caught fish, rabbit, pheasant and a range of other organic goods. www.graigfarm.co.uk